joshua-joseph-jj/Getting-and-Cleaning-Data-Programming-Assignment/codebook.md

 ## Code Book: Getting and Cleaning Data Programming Assignment

 ### Tidydata.txt
-The file “tidydata.txt” contains the mean measurements of selected features provided in the original data set which can be found at the [UCI Machine Learning Repository](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
-From the original dataset, only features that pertained to measurements of the mean and standard deviation were selected for analysis and processing.
+The file “tidydata.txt” contains only data that pertains to measurements of the mean and standard deviation taken from the Samsung Galaxy Smart Phone data set.
+The mean of these values were taken to create the tidy data set found in this repository.
+The original data set  can be found at the [UCI Machine Learning Repository](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

-Tidydata.txt conforms to the principles of tidy data because all variables have one column with one observation per row.
-In addition, each variable has its own unique name that is fully human readable.
+"Tidydata.txt" conforms to the principles of tidy data because all variables have one column with one observation per row.

 ### Tidying the Feature Names
 The names of the original features have been processed to conform to the principles of tidy data.
-Each feature has its own unique name (including unique feature number, listed at the beginning of each feature name), all abbreviations have been expanded upon ie. “t” = “time”, “acc” = “acceleration”, “f” = fastfouriertransform etc.
+Each feature has its own unique name.
+All abbreviations have been expanded upon ie. “t” = “time”, “acc” = “acceleration”, “f” = fastfouriertransform etc.

 ### Complete List of Feature Names
 "timebodyaccelerationmeanvaluex"